soph-g/CV/README.md

 ## Interests

 I direct theatre in my spare time and have directed short plays performed at Lyric Hammersmith and St James Theatre.
-Since working with mental health charity Mental Fight Club I now volunteer for them whenever I can, helping to set up their pop up cafe on Mondays and assist with other administration tasks.
+I play tag rugby with AND Digital, travel whenever I can and enjoy exploring London.
 You can find me at the gym most mornings and I'm a regular at yoga.